MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/json-viewer/json-viewer.md

 <!-- ====================================================================== -->
 ## Detect invalid JSON data

 JSON data can sometimes be invalid.
-For example, if the keys aren't surrounded by double quotes, or if there's a comma after the last key/value pair, the JSON data will be invalid.
+For example, not adding double quotes around keys or leaving a trailing comma after the last key/value pair is invalid in JSON.

-When the **JSON viewer** detects invalid JSON, the syntax is still highlighted but the content isn't formatted and objects can't be collapsed or expanded.
+The **JSON viewer** applies syntax highlighting to invalid JSON, but does not format the content and you can't collapse or expand objects.

-Additionally, an error is printed in the **Console** tool.
+You can find information about the invalid syntax in the **Console** tool, where the **JSON viewer** reports errors.

 As seen below, invalid JSON responses are shown unformatted but highlighted, and an error is printed in the **Console** to help diagnose the syntax error: